pld-linux-org/pld-new-rescue/README.md

 ### About this version

-This is the 'th-current' branch of the PLD New Rescue, based on most current PLD Linux Th packages.
-Due to the dynamic nature of PLD Th and its package repositories, what builds and works today may fail to build or work tomorrow.
+This is the 'th-2018' branch of the PLD New Rescue, based on based on the 'Th 2018' PLD Linux snapshot.
+It is intended to be stable, but does not contain the newest PLD packages.
-But the software is more up to date.

-For reproducible results use code from the 'master' branch.

 Goals
 -----